sturdy5/notes/recipes/camping/crunch-wraps.md

 * 1/2 cup Greek Yogurt or sour cream
 * 1/2 cup salsa
 * Chipotle Mayo
-* optional: nacho cheese sauce
+* Cojita cheese

 1. In large skillet over medium high heat brown the meat, then drain.
 Add the packet of taco seasoning and can of diced tomatoes.
 Stir, then remove from heat.
 1. Place about a 1/3 cup of meat mixture onto the center of the large tortilla.
 Place a tostada on top of the meat.
-Spread with Greek yogurt/sour cream.
-Add cheese, salsa, cheese sauce (if using), and lettuce on top of the tostada.
+Spread with Greek yogurt/sour cream and chipotle mayo.
+Add cheeses, salsa, and lettuce on top of the tostada.
 1. Top with the smaller tortilla then bend the corners of the large tortilla around the top to seal shut.
 1. Spray pan or griddle with plenty of non-stick cooking spray or brush with oil.
 Cook crunch wrap for 3 minutes on each side, or until browned.
 Serve immediately.

+---

+**Notes:**

+* 2025-08-26 - this made five crunch wraps.
+Need to skew the cheese ratio more toward cojita.